robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene01r.md

 ## Visible

-"Ladies and Gentlemen, this is the captain speaking.
-We have begun our descent into Brisbane..."
+"*Ladies and Gentlemen, this is the captain speaking.
+We have begun our descent into Brisbane...*"

 Although my heart did a flip as the engine noise seemed to quieten, I felt a numbness instead of excitement.